 The Information Security Office oversees activities to identify, detect, protect, respond to and recover from adverse information security events that might affect the University or its employees.

 Under the direction of the Chief Information Security Officer, the Information Security Office applies technologies and practices to mitigate and manage risks to University information and information systems.
 The office promotes, plans for, and guides the safe use of information and information technology, as it integrates into every aspect of the University of Maine System mission.

 The office builds awareness of cyber threats, appropriate behavior, and tools and practices in protecting our information assets.

-Faculty, staff and students can find information and guidance by visiting the Information Security page in the UMS Portal (login will be required).
+Faculty, staff and students can find information and guidance by visiting the Information Security section of the IT Knowledge Base.

 The Information Security Office provides security awareness and training to University employees.

 - Annual awareness training is provided through the compliance track of the UMS Academy, which is available through the my campus portal.

 - Role-based or auxiliary trainings are provided on an as needed basis.

 - Articles, notices and security reminders are sent via Information Security Newsletters, Information Security Alert messages, the UMS:IT Newsletter and other forms and campaigns.